cnobile2012/restycodes/README.md

 used when dump is called.
 The root Node of the binary tree is returned.

 RulesEngine.dump(**kwargs) -- Executes the binary tree applying the keyword arguments to the methods in the Nodes.
-The return value is the boolean of the first object executed.
-This is somewhat usless, but could come in handy.
+The return value is the Boolean of the first object executed.
+This is somewhat useless, but could come in handy.

-RulesEngine.getIterationCount() -- Returns the actual decision tree count for the kwargs passed to the dump methos.
+RulesEngine.getIterationCount() -- Returns the actual decision tree count for the kwargs passed to the dump methods.
 Used mostly for debugging.

 RulesEngine.getCallSequence() -- Returns a list of the methods that were executes in the order of execution.
 Used mostly for debugging.

 2) Resty Codes

-STATUS_CODE_MAP --
+STATUS_CODE_MAP -- A module dictionary object that holds all the response codes.

-RESTYARGS --
+RESTYARGS -- A module dictionary object that defines the 49 keyword objects and their default Boolean value.

-getCodeStatus(code) --
+getCodeStatus(code) -- A module function that creates a tuple of the code and status text.

 RestyCodes.getStatus(**kwargs) --